JureRelja/juniorDev-week4-quiz/README.md

 ### Challenge

 The task was to build a quiz app in React.
 The user can choose what type of questions and how many he wants and then generate a quiz with those questions.
-He than can answer those questions with real time score and feedback on each question.
+He then can answer those questions with real-time scores and feedback on each question.

 ### Screenshot